JardaniWorld/alx-low_level_programming/0x0B-malloc_free/README.md

-This code concatenates two strings together
+This code returns a pointer to a 2D array